 This course is designed to provide students with the basic theoretical and philosophical understanding of the investigatory process as well as fundamental investigation techniques such as crime scene analysis, collection, preservation, and testing of evidence, modus operandi, use of technology, types of evidence, and the science of criminalistics.
 Analysis of problems encountered in interviewing, interrogating, evidence collection, and admissibility will be examined.
 Application of investigation theories to the administration of justice will also be developed.
 Laboratory course.

-FSC 385 Genetic Analysis 3 hours
+FSC 385 Forensic Biology 4 hours

 Study of hereditary material, its biological, chemical and physical nature.
 Transmission and function will be emphasized.
 Students will become versed in the tools of human molecular genetic analysis, the nature of DNA and its applications.
+Laboratory course.

 FSC 388 Cooperative Field Experience 1-4 hours